Alexander Balloch Grosart: Editorial work

 His Occasional Issues of Unique and Very Rare Books (1875–1881) included among other things the Annalia Dubrensia of Robert Dover.
 In 1876 still another series, known as the “Chertsey Worthies Library,” was begun.
 It included editions of the works of Nicholas Breton, Francis Quarles, Dr Joseph Beaumont, Abraham Cowley, Henry More and John Davies of Hereford.

 The two last-named series were being produced simultaneously until 1881, and no sooner had they been completed than Grosart began the “Huth Library,” so called from the bibliophile Henry Huth, who possessed the originals of many of the reprints.
-It included the works of Robert Greene, Thomas Nashe, Gabriel Harvey, and the prose tracts of Thomas Dekker.
+It included the works of Robert Greene, Thomas Nashe, and Gabriel Harvey, as well as the prose tracts of Thomas Dekker.
 He also edited the complete works of Edmund Spenser and Samuel Daniel.
 From the Townley Hall collection he reprinted several manuscripts and edited Sir John Eliot's works, Sir Richard Boyle's Lismore Papers, and various publications for the Chetham Society, the Camden Society and the Roxburghe Club.